brown9804/EngineeringSimulationsHub/README.md

 ----------

 This repository hosts a variety of simulations.
 Each simulation is contained in its own directory.
-Here's a brief overview of each simulation:
+Here's a brief overview of each simulation

 ## Content